I-Hudson/I-Hudson.github.io/_projects/2019-05-26 - OpenGL Render Context.markdown

 - Vertex shader animation on the water
 - Tessellation on the tank and ground models
 - Attempt at screen space reflections

-If you would like to have a go with the demo scene click the GitHub logo and download the latest release (InSight.zip), extract the bin folder and then run InSight.exe.

 This project has really allowed me to apply what I have learnt at university and has become a project which I am proud of.